docwire/docwire/README.md

 **For Developers:** DocWire provides a flexible C++ API to build data processing pipelines.
 It supports custom chain elements and integrates with existing codebases.

-**Optimized for NLP and AI Projects:** DocWire includes data cleaning and preprocessing utilities, content filtering, tokenization/detokenization, output sanitization, and document element extraction.
+**Optimized for NLP and AI Projects:** DocWire includes structured document element extraction, content filtering, and pluggable message transformations.
+Planned enhancements include tokenization/detokenization, output sanitization, and customizable data cleaning pipelines.
 It can prepare datasets for AI training, inference, and embedding workflows.

 **Enhanced AI/NLP Integration:** DocWire supports structured document element extraction.
 Semantic partitioning and context-aware chunking are under active development.
 Extracted elements can be used to generate embeddings for semantic search, retrieval augmented generation (RAG), document clustering, and similarity analysis.